Disease theory of alcoholism: Genetics and environment

 According to the theory, genes play a strong role in the development of alcoholism.

 Twin studies, adoption studies, and artificial selection studies have shown that a person's genes can predispose them to developing alcoholism.
 Evidence from twin studies show that concordance rates for alcoholism are higher for monozygotic twins than dizygotic twins—76% for monozygotic twins and 61% for dizygotic twins.
 However, female twin studies demonstrate that females have much lower concordance rates than males.
-Reasons for gender differences may be due to environmental factors, such as negative public attitudes towards female drinkers.
+Reasons for gender differences may include environmental factors, such as negative public attitudes towards female drinkers.

 Adoption studies also suggest a strong genetic tendency towards alcoholism.
 Studies on children separated from their biological parents demonstrates that sons of alcoholic biological fathers were more likely to become alcoholic, even though they have been separated and raised by non alcoholic parents.

 In artificial selection studies, specific strains of rats were bred to prefer alcohol.
 These rats preferred drinking alcohol over other liquids, resulting in a tolerance for alcohol and exhibited a physical dependency on alcohol.
 Rats that were not bred for this preference did not have these traits.
 Upon analyzing the brains of these two strains of rats, it was discovered that there were differences in chemical composition of certain areas of the brain.
 This study suggests that certain brain mechanisms are more genetically prone to alcoholism.

 The convergent evidence from these studies present a strong case for the genetic basis of alcoholism.